 - Now click on the customer’s tab and then select a name from it

-- Go to the Invoices and charges tab, click on the payment method to apply it on your invoice
+- Go to the Invoices and charges tab, click on the payment method to apply it to your invoice

 - Then click on the option Auto apply all if you want to apply this method on all the individual payments and the invoices